nickmvincent/cmpt419_fall2025/slides/deck3.md

 ## Key ideas from Zha et al's DCAI

 - high-level split of training data, eval data, maintenance
-  - collection, labeling, preparation, reduction, augmentation is nice framing, IMO
+- collection, labeling, preparation, reduction, augmentation is a nice framing, IMO
 - in vs. out of distribution
 - data maintenance
   - is this HCI?